About This Drug

 - Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
 The pain may go away and come back or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
 If any of these symptoms last 2 minutes, call 911.

-- Pain in the right side of your abdomen
+- Pain in your abdomen, especially the right side

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines